17Amir17/LeanAlgo/README.md

 # LeanAlgo

-A Python project managed with Poetry.
+A Python project managed with Poetry, using Pydantic for data validation and typing.

 ## Setup